CSI (franchise): Documentaries

 Because of the popularity of the CSI franchise in the United Kingdom, Channel 5 created two documentaries about CSI.
 The first one called The Real CSI follows real crime scene investigators as they work on crime scene.
 The second documentary, True CSI, features true tales of how forensic science has helped solve some of the world's best known crimes.
 True CSI had actors re-enacting the crime as well as interviews with people involved in the solving of the crimes themselves.
 Cases featured included the Sam Sheppard case.

 In early 2007, British channel ITV1 broadcast a special of its flagship documentary Tonight with Trevor McDonald discussing the ramifications of the "CSI effect", highlighting the effect of not only the franchise but also several other British and American TV police procedurals.

 The popularity of the series has also spawned forensic based reality television/documentary programs, including A&E's The First 48 and truTV's North Mission Road.

 In April 2012, PBS' Frontline aired a documentary called "The Real CSI" investigating the limitations of the CSI techniques in forensic science.

+In May 2024, CBS announced an official reality television documentary series spin-off to CSI: Miami titled The Real CSI: Miami which premiered on June 26, 2024.